mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Now that I'm earning more money, I feel like my suspicions are confirmed.
 It's so much easier to attract people to content about your business when you're making money.
 My retrospectives, which people were never that excited about before, suddenly get a lot of attention on Twitter and reddit even though nothing has changed except for the numbers.

 I noticed that once I started talking about earning money, people became more interested in following me on Facebook.
 I write monthly retrospectives, and I used to post them occasionally to the /r/SideProject subreddit, but once my revenue reached $10k, people would get excited about them.
 Even when the retrospective was me saying how I did a bad job that month and neglected my business, people were still excited that my revenues grew.

-### The first $1,000 is harder than the next $9,000
+### The first $1,000/month is the hardest

 The first two and a half years of working on my own, I was grinding away to grow my little businesses.
-Last year, Cory Zue inspired me to take bigger swings and go for something that earned serious money from the start rather than try to monetize my businesses $0.01 per unique visitor at a time.
+Last year, Cory Zue inspired me to take bigger swings and go for something that earned serious money from the start rather than pursue businesses that were earning me $0.01 per user.

 I thought earning $10,000 per month would be an order of magnitude harder than earning $1,000, but it's significantly easier.
 TinyPilot feels like it just grows on its own.
 Maybe that's an illusion because I am thinking strategically about how to develop the product, but it feels like it has this momentum of its own.

-### There's no shame in seeking product-founder fit

-One of the considerations I've had in all the businesses I've ever started is that I wanted to be able to tune out on evenings and weekends.
-One of the things I hated most at Google was being "on call" where a page could wake me up at 3 AM, and I'd have to get up and fix the issue, then go to work like normal the next day.

-None of my projects require me to carry a pager.
-Is It Keto could have a complete outage over the weekend, and it wouldn't matter much.
-I'd lose a little bit of ad revenue, but that's it.

-Imagine instead that I had built a web service called Is It Lethal, and it allowed pharmacies to automatically check whether prescription drug combinations could kill their patients.
-That's the kind of thing that needs to be online all the time, and if it's down at 4 AM, someone should page me.
-An outage there would be A Big Deal.

-I was always a little embarrassed that I had this restriction.
-I felt like I wasn't a *real* entrepreneur by limiting myself in this way.
-I wondered if the reason none of my products had taken off was because I was being too prissy about carrying a pager.

-After my last year-in-review, Patrick McKenzie recommended I watch a Jason Cohen video.
-Jason Cohen has launched several successful startups.
-In the video, he recommends that solo founders avoid businesses where an outage is A Big Deal.

 ### Success is more stressful than failure